 The following has been prepared in preparation for a forthcoming publication ‘Built to Last’ in collaboration with Dublin City Council, Dublin Institute of Technology and Joseph Little.

-The examples given in this section are for illustrative purpose, many variations exist.
+The examples given in this section are for illustrative purposes, many variations exist.

 Historic building fabric